 Rick's sense of self was complicated by having been born and raised in the church.
-His father was a Baptist preacher from Louisiana who served churches in Kansas, California and Idaho before his death at 47, when Rick was 17.
-Rick had a sense that he was called to ministry, but being a teenager at the time of his father's death left him confused about his place in the world.
-Even before he entered college, his mother had him on mailing lists for a number of seminaries so he could "finish his father's work."
+His father was a Baptist preacher from Louisiana who served churches in Kansas, California, and Idaho before his death at 47, when Rick was 17.
+Rick had a sense that he was called to ministry but being a teenager at the time of his father's death left him confused about his place in the world.
+Even before he entered college, his mother had him on mailing lists for several seminaries so he could "finish his father's work."
 With a young person's natural tendency to reach for independence, in addition to struggling with some of his personal circumstances, Rick decided that entering the ministry was the last thing he would do.

 During his senior year, he gave in to the inevitable and attended a "weekend on the ministry" at Crozer Seminary (Martin Luther King Jr.'s alma mater), which was then located in the Philadelphia area.
 He discovered that intellectual inquiry and challenging social and cultural analysis were going on in those hallowed halls right alongside the study of theology, church history and the Bible.

 Even with the modern gay movement unfolding in Greenwich Village, Rick knew he wanted to be in the San Francisco Bay area, so after graduating from Columbia in 1969, he moved to Berkeley and entered the American Baptist Seminary of the West to prepare for ministry.
 Naïve at the time, he gave little consideration to the conflict between pursuing this career and his emerging sexuality.
 He split them into separate compartments and kept the door between the compartments under lock and key.